 |Table of contents|

 The correct way for White to kill this shape looks like a complete display of the principal killing techniques: reducing the eye space with a hane at , followed by a placement on the vital point at , followed by a descent at and a throw-in at .
-The order of and is reversible.
+The order of and is interchangeable.

 The best way for Black to live is by playing at , giving him six points of territory.